wdk-docs/jsdoc-docs/docs/_sources/tags/tags-async.rst.txt

    :Example:

-      The following example shows a virtual comment that uses the ``@async``
+      The following example shows a virtual comment that uses the :rst:dir:`@async` tag:
-      tag:

       .. code-block:: js
-         :caption: Virtual comment with @async tag
+         :caption: Virtual comment with :rst:dir:`@async` tag

          /**
           * Download data from the specified URL.